The electromagnetic field in Poisson gauge theory: the groupoidal approach: Abstract

 \section{Abstract}

-We consider the problem of defining the field strength of abelian potentials when the spacetime is a Poisson manifold, within the groupoidal approach.
-The natural definition in terms of gauge invariant momenta is proved to be equivalent to covariant and invariant tensors of a local symplectic groupoid representing a symplectic realization of the Poisson manifold.
+We consider the problem of defining the field strength of abelian potentials in Poisson Electrodynamics.
+Considering a local symplectic groupoid as a symplectic realization of the Poisson spacetime, it is possible to define several field strengths with different transformation properties.
+The introduction of gauge invariant momenta allows to find the relations that exist among all of them: in particular, they all vanish simultaneously.
 A Poisson Chern-Simons model is then proposed and its equations of motion are shortly discussed.